eclipse-ankaios/ank-sdk-rust/README.md

 After setup, you can use the Ankaios SDK to configure and run workloads and request the state of the Ankaios system and the connected agents.

-The following example assumes that the code is running in a managed by Ankaios workload with configured control interface access.
-A full working example can be seen in the `examples` folder.
+The following example assumes that the code is running in a workload managed by Ankaios with configured control interface access.
+This can also be tested from the [examples](examples) by running `./run_example.sh hello_ankaios`.

 ```rust
 use ankaios_sdk::{Ankaios, AnkaiosError, Workload, WorkloadStateEnum};